mkhpalm/node-js-sample/README.md

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-Demonstration of how to package a node.js app that runs as a service.
+This fork of a basic node app from heroku demonstrates of how to package node apps and have them run as a service.
+This approach sould not interfere with npm and the standard ways developers like to work on these things.

-This approach sould not interfere with NPM or Bower and the standard ways developers like to work on these things.
-It also aims to be minimalistic in nature and only depend on v8 and node for deployment onto raw, virtualized, namespaces (containers).
+It also aims to be minimalistic in nature and only depend on v8 and node for deployment into raw, virtuale, or namespaces (containers).
+It really doesn't matter since its a package.

 Simply:
 ```